ztsyed/ceph-cluster/README.md

 From this repository, you will generate Docker Containers and Fleet Service configuration for Ceph Cluster.
 Therefore, you **need** an existing fleet cluster running.
-It is also useful to have a local registry running.
+It is also useful to have a private registry running.
+This registry should also be accessible to the target machines running the containers.

 This work is inspired from http://github.com/peterrosell/ceph-coreos-vagrant, https://github.com/ceph/ceph-docker,and https://github.com/deis/deis/